PrabalParihar/usdc-facilator/README.md

    - Total transfer amount (including fees)
    - Fee amount for the facilitator
    - Permit deadline (in minutes)
-3. **Sign Permit**: User signs an EIP-712 permit message off-chain
+3. **Sign Permit**: User signs an EIP-712 permit message off-chain (no gas)
-4. **Execute Transfer**: The facilitator contract executes the transfer using the permit signature
+4. **Backend Execution**: API receives the signed permit and executes the transaction using an admin wallet
 5. **Transaction Confirmation**: User receives confirmation once the transaction is mined

 ## USDC Permit Specifics